ballmc/weavemanagermacos/README.md

 1. If you don't have a `.weave` folder, create it in `/Users/your_name/.weave`.
 2. If you don't have a `mods` folder, create it in `/Users/your_name/.weave/mods`.
-3. Drag and drop your desired mods into `/Users/your_name/.weave/mods`.
+3. Drag and drop your desired weave mods into `/Users/your_name/.weave/mods`.

 ## Running Weave Manager